CassandraGoose/cass-lesson-slides/workflow-prs-and-gh-communication.md

 Issues

 GH issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
-Most projects that you work on use some kind of project board (e.g. Waffle, Trello, Jira, etc.) to organize and share progress and information across the team.
-These trackers often connect directly to GitHub issues, but offer a more robust UI experience.
+Project board trackers can often connect with GitHub issues and issues connect automatically with GitHub Projects.
 <!-- .element: class="fragment" -->

 Notes:

+these issues don't usually include the HOW to do it.

 React issues: https://github.com/facebook/react/issues
 Vue issues: https://github.com/vuejs/vue/issues

-demo Github Projects -> easy issue linking trello -> https://blog.trello.com/github-and-trello-integrate-your-commits
+demo Github Projects
+easy issue linking
+trello -> https://blog.trello.com/github-and-trello-integrate-your-commits

 ---